-The following list summarizes the steps necessary to perform the upgrade to GemStone/S 64 Bit version 3.5.
+The following list summarizes the steps necessary to perform the upgrade to GemStone/S 64 Bit version 3.5.1.

 Prior to Upgrade in existing application

 • Prepare for Upgrade

 • Perform the Upgrade

 • Post-upgrade Application Code Modifications

-• Backup repository and configure GBS
+• Make Backup

-NOTE
+• Configure GCI clients and GBS

-The following instructions use the version number 3.2.16 to refer to the version you are upgrading from, and version number 3.5 indicate the target version you are upgrading to.
+The following instructions use the version number 3.2.16 to refer to the version you are upgrading from, and version number 3.5.1 indicate the target version you are upgrading to.
 The process is the same when upgrading from any 3.x repository, and upgrading to any 3.2x versions for which this Installation Guide applies.